-The new mineral resource estimate is an in-pit constrained resource calculated using a Whittle-Pit algorithm.
-The input parameters used to calculate the in-pit resources are as follows: consensus median long-term projected metal prices (as of July, 2016) of US\$ 1275/oz gold, US\$ 17.75/oz silver, and US\$ 2.75/lb copper, G&A of US\$ 0.98 per tonne, open-pit mining costs of US\$ 1.72 per tonne, processing costs of US\$ 5.83 per tonne, metallurgical recoveries of 93% for gold and 90% for copper, and an average pit-slope of 50 degrees.
+The mineral resource estimate is an in-pit constrained resource calculated using a Whittle-Pit algorithm.
+The input parameters used to calculate the in-pit resources are as follows: metal prices of US\$ 1,600/oz gold, US\$ 21.00/oz silver, and US\$ 3.25/lb copper, G&A of US\$ 1.00 per tonne, open-pit mining costs of US\$ 1.76 per tonne, processing costs of US\$ 8.10 per tonne, metallurgical recoveries of 93% for gold and 90% for copper, an average pit-slope of 50 degrees and a 2% NSR royalty.
 Resource calculations are an estimate and some differences may occur in the totals due to rounding.

-Table 2.3 presents the in-pit resources calculated at a series of gold cut-off grades.
-The breakeven cut-off is 0.10 g/t gold, meeting the standard for "reasonable prospects for eventual economic extraction".
-The base-case cut-off grade of 0.25 g/t gold highlighted in Table 2.1 and 2.2 is currently our best estimate for mineral resources.
+Table 2.3 presents the in-pit resources calculated at a series of gold cut-off grades that meet the standard for "reasonable prospects for eventual economic extraction".
+The base cut-off grade of 0.25 g/t gold highlighted in Table 2.1 and 2.2 is currently our best estimate for mineral resources.